Corporate website of Orient Corporation

 Social Collaboration Program with Hosei University

-In collaboration with Hosei University, we implemented a “social collaboration program” (extracurricular) from February to March 2024.
-This program aimed to realize one of our important issues (Materiality) (creating new customer experience value that captures the needs of each and every customer) through financial literacy education that utilizes our unique knowledge.The theme of the program was digital innovation and the creation of new services in the financial industry, and it was conducted over a total of six sessions with students from Hosei University utilizing project-based learning.
-Each team of students was asked to freely design the “ultimate payment service” based on a variety of inputs, and made presentations at Orico’s headquarters in the final session.
+In collaboration with Hosei University, we implemented a "social collaboration program" (extracurricular) from February to March 2024.
+This program aimed to realize one of our important issues (Materiality)—creating new customer experience value that captures the needs of each and every customer—through financial literacy education that utilizes our unique knowledge.
+The theme of the program was digital innovation and the creation of new services in the financial industry, and it was conducted over a total of five sessions with students from Hosei University utilizing project-based learning.
+Each team of students was invited to design the "ultimate payment service" based on a variety of inputs, and made presentations at Orico's head office in the final session.

-Their proposals for new services were inspired by problems near and dear to the students and would bring new value to society, such as the digitization of receipts and the development of an application that would eliminate waiting times for payment at hospitals.
+Their proposals for new services were inspired by problems near and dear to the students and would bring new value to society, such as the digitization of receipts and the development of an application that helps eliminate waiting times for payment at hospitals.

-Providing Financial Education Programs through Platform
+Providing Financial Education Programs Through a Platform

-In partnership with ARROWS, Inc., a company that works to solve problems in the education field, we have produced a financial education program as teaching materials for high school classes to support consumer education in the wake of the lowering of the legal age of majority.
+In partnership with ARROWS, Inc., a company that works to solve problems in the education field, we produced a financial education program as teaching materials for high school classes to support consumer education in the wake of the lowering of the legal age of majority.

+The content of the program helps high school students become more familiar with finance, proactively face future planning, and promotes a correct understanding of the means to acquire financing.
 This program is provided to high school teachers nationwide through "SENSEI Yononaka-Gaku", a teacher network operated by ARROWS, Inc., with 99% of high schools in Japan registered.

 Participation in the Finance and Career Education Consortium for High School Students

-Companies, non-profit organizations, universities, vocational schools, and local communities/shopping arcades collaborated with the metropolitan commercial high school to expand opportunities for the students to learn business practices including finance and careers in real-world settings.
+Companies, non-profit organizations, universities, vocational schools, and local communities/shopping arcades collaborate with the metropolitan commercial high school to expand opportunities for the students to learn business practices including finance and careers in real-world settings.

 3rd Year Student of Tokyo Metropolitan Daiyon Commercial High School, Year of 2022